APPROVED LEGISLATION (RAMPA)

 Full Protection: Any extractive, destructive, or incompatible activities are not allowed, aiming to minimize all pressures on the ecosystem.
 Scientific research and bioprospecting may be allowed, as well as certain non-extractive activities such as educational, cultural, recreational, and tourism-related activities, or others that, as a whole, have minimal impact and are subject to strict conditions for preserving and ensuring the sustainability of the natural values present.

-The new RAMPA fully protects important seamounts, including Princess Alice, D. João de Castro, as Formigas and Condor.
+The new Azores Marine Protected Areas Network (RAMPA) fully protects important seamounts, including Princess Alice, D. João de Castro, as Formigas and Condor.

 High Protection: Extractive activities of low impact may only be allowed, such as very specific fishing activities, scientific research, educational, cultural, recreational, tourism activities, or other activities with equally minimal impact, subject to strict conditions for the preservation and sustainability of the natural values present.